February 4, 2019

 Misconduct & unfair dismissal: three HR cases

 For many employers, terminating a worker’s employment always raises fears of a costly unfair dismissal claim.
-We look at three recent misconduct decisions, impacting the HR industry, to help you work out exactly what’s likely to lead to a tribunal appearance and where the boundaries lie when it comes to dismissing a worker for bad behaviour.
+Looking at three misconduct decisions, impacting the HR industry, working out exactly what’s likely to lead to a tribunal appearance.
+Also, where the boundaries lie when it comes to dismissing a worker for bad behaviour.

 HR Case 1: The stevedore who sent porn

 In Colwell v Sydney International Container Terminals, a stevedore was on leave and spending the night drinking heavily when he decided to send a pornographic video to some of his colleagues via Facebook Messenger.

 The following day he regretted his actions and posted an apology on Facebook.
 However, by then, the video was shared and the employer began an investigation into the worker’s behaviour.
 It formed the view he was guilty of misconduct and subsequently terminated his employment.